gribscan/gribscan/magician.md

 The dataset building process in gribscan is based on the idea, that each GRIB message should be placed somewhere into an imaginary multi-dimensional shelf, which is spanned by datasets, variables and coordinates.
-The Magician is a tool to customize the decisions required within that flow from grib messages to datasets.
+The Magician is a tool to customize the decisions required within that flow from GRIB messages to datasets.
 To do so, there are a couple of methods which can be implemented and hook into the flow:

 ![Magician dataflow](magician_dataflow.png)